Page updated/links checked 12/28/23

 Pre-publication publicity services can be expensive.
 Some cost thousands of dollars a month.
 For most writers, they provide little or no benefit, and are a complete waste of money.

-Some services do little more than fire off your query to a supposedly proprietary list of agents, publishers, and producers.
+Many do little more than fire off your query to a supposedly proprietary list of agents, publishers, and producers.
 Even if everyone on the list is reputable (a very big if), and the agents, etc. are suitable for your material (another large if–services like this do minimal if any targeting), such form queries are likely to be regarded as spam or junk mail by those who receive them.

-However, even the best of these custom services really only do what you could do yourself, with time and effort (or should be able to do yourself–if you can’t write a decent query letter, or aren’t able to research agents’ and publishers’ guidelines, you probably aren’t ready to be submitting your work).
+If you’re short of time and can afford the fees, you may feel it’s worth the cost not to have to hassle with the time-consuming busywork of submission.
+However, be aware that even the best of these matchmaking or custom services really only do what you could do yourself, with time and effort (or should be able to do yourself–if you can’t write a decent query letter, or aren’t able to research agents’ and publishers’ guidelines, you probably aren’t ready to be submitting your work).
 It’s unlikely that they have any greater access to information than you do, or more in-depth contacts with publishers and agents.
 It’s especially unlikely that using a submission service will give your submission extra cachet–particularly since the good ones submit in your name, not in theirs.
 So you shouldn’t hire one of these services in the expectation that it will result in more attention from agents and editors, or give you access to inside information.

 - Look for staff who actually have publishing and/or professional writing experience, and can thus be reasonably expected to know how to research publishers and agents (and to distinguish good ones from bad ones).
 Staff resumes and company information should be present on the service’s website, or available on request.